 How I Use Pendulums

-With each pendulum, I do the same thing: I hold the weighted part in my hand for just a second, in case that imprints it with a connection to me.
+With each pendulum, I do the same thing: I hold the weighted part (the “weight-stone” or bob or fob) in my hand for just a second, in case that imprints it with a connection to me.

 I’m ready to run a baseline test.